casualsnek/cassowary/README.md

 $ pip install cassowary*
 ```
 - Launch cassowary configuration utility with ```$ python3 -m cassowary -a```
-- Head over to misc tab and click on 'Setup Autostart' and 'Create' this will bring cassowary to your application menu and setu background service autostart
+- Head over to misc tab and click on 'Setup Autostart' and 'Create' this will bring cassowary to your application menu and setup background service autostart

 ## Setting up Windows vm with virt-manager and KVM
 This will help you set up an efficient virtual machine for use with cassowary.